conda/conda-libmamba-solver/README.md

 The fast mamba solver, now in conda!

+## What is this exactly?

+conda-libmamba-solver is a new (experimental) solver for the [conda package manager](https://docs.conda.io/) which uses the solver from the [mamba project](https://mamba.readthedocs.io/) behind the scenes, while carefully implementing conda's functionality and expected behaviors on top.
+The library used by mamba to do the heavy-lifting is called [libsolv](https://github.com/openSUSE/libsolv).

 ## Trying it out

 The new libmamba integrations are experimental, but you can get a taste of how they are working